micahwkb/jungle-rails/README.md

 * Contributing bug fixes and features in an established, unfamiliar codebase

 ### Features built:
-* Rating system, where only authenticated accounts may create ratings (or delete their own)
+* Product review system, where only authenticated accounts may create ratings (or delete their own)
 * Admin page security
 * Admin product category view & creation functions
 * User authentication & session management